 The Chairman has several duties, such as leading full council meetings and acting as the official representative of Buckinghamshire Council on civic and ceremonial occasions and events.

 Read the full list of Chairman’s responsibilities in our constitution.

-Councillor Dev Dhillon is the current Vice Chairman and supports the Chairman in carrying out his duties.
-He is the Member for Farnham Common & Burnham Beeches.
+Councillor Mimi Harker is the current Vice Chairman and supports the Chairman in carrying out their duties.
+She is the Member for Great Missenden.

 Contact the Chairman's Office

 To contact the Chairman or Vice Chairman about attending an event or organising a visit, please get in touch with the Chairman’s Office.

 - Contact: Rachel Mozley, Chairman’s Office, Buckinghamshire Council

 If you're arranging an event you should contact the Chairman's office as soon as possible.
 We can then advise you if the Chairman can attend.